-Installing a greenhouse in your garden is a great solution to ensure that your plants are protected from the elements in a way that better helps you control the environmental conditions – keeping your plants in a warm cosy climate at all times, and lengthening your growing season!
+Installing a greenhouse in your garden is a great solution to ensure that your plants are protected from the elements in a way that better helps you control the environmental conditions, keeping your plants in a warm cosy climate at all times and lengthening your growing season.
 So where do you start, what should you grow?
 In this post we will discuss how to get your greenhouse off the ground and common mistakes to avoid.

 Setting up your greenhouse:

 Setting up a personal greenhouse at home can be relatively straightforward.
-There are many options available from online retailers & garden centres alike that vary wildly in terms of size & budget.
+There are many options available from online retailers & garden centres alike that vary wildly in terms of size and budget.
 Plan ahead how big you want your greenhouse to be, as well as where it will be positioned in your garden to achieve maximum sunlight.

 Depending on your greenhouse, follow the manufactures instructions to assemble.
 Some smaller budget options can be assembled very quickly and easily, larger greenhouses may actually take some construction depending on the specification & materials used.